lalaminz/lalaminz/README.md

 - 👀 I’m interested in Climate Change mitigation
 - 🌱 I’m currently learning things
 - 💞️ I’m looking to collaborate online
-- 📫 How to reach me by email I suppose.
+- 📫 How to reach me by email...
+I suppose.

 <!---
 lalaminz/lalaminz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.